 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: firstname.lastname@example.org.

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 1. What bankruptcy means

-Bankruptcy is one way for individuals to deal with debts they can’t pay.
-It doesn’t apply to companies or partnerships.
+Bankruptcy is one way for individuals to deal with debts they cannot pay.
+It does not apply to companies or partnerships.

 The bankruptcy process:

 - makes sure your assets are shared among those you owe money to (creditors)